openafs-contrib/ansible-openafs/docs/source/install.rst

 .. code-block:: console

-   $ ansible-galaxy collection install --pre openafs_contrib.openafs
+   $ ansible-galaxy collection install openafs_contrib.openafs

-The ``--pre`` option is required to install prerelease versions.

-Use the ``--force`` option to overwrite the currently installed versions if upgrading from an old version of the collection.
+Use the ``--force`` option to overwrite the currently installed version to upgrade if you already have an older version of the collection installed.

 Source
 ------